codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/packaging-compilation.md

      - mvn -Dmaven.repo.local=/codefresh/volume/m2_repository package
 {% endhighlight %}

 This pipeline will compile the Java code under the `back-end` folder and the Javascript Web application found in the `front-end` folder.
+Note that both Docker images have access to the same workspace via [the automatic Codefresh volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps).

 Therefore if you want to use Codefresh as fast as possible you can simply search Dockerhub for an existing image that uses the tool that you need.
 Top level Dockerhub images are curated by the Docker team and are considered safe.
 So for most popular programming languages there is already a Docker image that you can use in your pipeline.

-Of course you can also create your private docker image or use any existing image from a private or public Registry.
+Of course you can also [create your private docker image or use any existing image]({{site.baseurl}}/docs/docker-registries/working-with-docker-registries/) from a private or public Registry.
 In that case you need to write the full name to the image used.
-For example if you use an image from GCR or the Codefresh private registry you mention it like this:
+For example if you use an image from GCR or another private registry you mention it like this:

 `codefresh.yml`
 {% highlight yaml %}